East and West clash in Bulgaria’s snap general election | bne IntelliNews

 However, it was the pro-Western orientation and the strong anti-Russian position of the two parties that, according to analysts, cost Petkov his government.

-The pro-Western group also theoretically includes the former ruling Gerb party and the Movement for Rights and Freedoms (DPS).
+The pro-Western group also theoretically includes the former ruling Gerb Party and the Movement for Rights and Freedoms (DPS).
 However, this is questionable.
 Borissov has been accused of working for Russian interests in the energy sector, while DPS chairman of honour Ahmed Dogan has for years been associated with the Russia-owned oil refinery Lukoil Neftochim.

-The lack of potential for cooperation between Change Continues and Gerb — the two parties leading the polls — was evident from a row that broke out in one of the last pre-election debates, when Petkov appeared instead of another member of Change Continues.
-Gerb representatives then walked out of the debate, saying that Petkov had broken the rules as the debate was supposed to be among experts, not party leaders.
+The lack of potential for cooperation between Change Continues and Gerb – the two parties leading the polls – was evident from a row that broke out in one of the last pre-election debates, when Petkov appeared instead of another member of Change Continues.
+Gerb representatives then walked out of the debate, saying that Petkov had broken the rules, as the debate was supposed to be among experts, not party leaders.
 Critics of Gerb interpreted the decision to walk out as cowardice.

 The pro-Russian camp